 Yes, I have written a test plan before.
 It consists of history, contents, introduction, scope, overview and approach.
 The risks and assumptions are not left out either,

 3. Define a Test Case and a Use Case?
 What do they consist of?

 A test case is again a document which gives you a step by step detailed idea on how you can test an application.
 It usually comprises of results (pass or fail), remarks, steps, outputs and description.

 A use case on the other is a document of another kind.
 It helps you understand the actions of the user and the response of the system found in a particular functionality.
-It comprises of the cover page, revision, contents, exceptions, and pre and post conditions.
+It comprises the cover page, revision, contents, exceptions, and pre and post-conditions.

 4. What is a test strategy?

 A test strategy helps you understand the process of testing in every software development cycle.
 It has been made in such a way that all project managers and developers will be informed about some of the most important issues of testing.
 All objectives, methods, total time and the resources which are needed for the project are explained.